 Hon.
 David Akeeagok: Thank you, Mr. Chairman.
 When COVID hit, this sector got hit the most.
 That also included some of our own staff.
-This is one division that is starting to re-vamp.
+This is one division that is starting to revamp.
 I have just been told that it's 3 out of the 17 positions that are filled.

-So that's the situation we're in right now.
-These are very important work that need to get done.
+That's the situation we're in right now.
+This is very important work that needs to get done.
 I think, as part of hiring those 10,000 youth, tourism plays a big factor.
 We're starting to see more and more tourism into the communities.
 Let's take that advantage and let's encourage our youth to get into that sector.

-I am confident that my department will be able to help in that, whether through a mentorship program, or training programs.
+I am confident that my department will be able to help in that, whether through a mentorship program or training programs.
 Thank you, Mr. Chairman.